SpongePowered/math/README.md

 Love the project?
 Feel free to [donate] to help continue development!
 Flow projects are open-source and powered by community members, like yourself.
 Without you, we wouldn't be here today!

-Please don't forget to follow and star our repo!
-Join our growing community to keep up to date with the latest Flow development.
+Don't forget to watch and star our repo to keep up-to-date with the latest Flow development!

 ## Usage
 If you're using [Maven](https://maven.apache.org/download.html) to manage project dependencies, simply include the following in your `pom.xml` file: